 - Dundee Wave of Change web showcase with photos, slideshows, video & audio

-Go Dundee is pleased to announce that the 2016 Learning Journey will take place on Saturday 29th October.
-Once again the Go Dundee bus will be visiting a great lineup of venues, this time inspired by the ‘local heroes’ on the bronze plaques recently installed along Discovery Walk at Dundee Waterfront.
-Read more here.
+The 2016 Go Dundee Learning Journey took place on Saturday 29th October under the theme of ‘local heroes’.
+Once again the Go Dundee bus (kindly provided by Xplore) visited a great lineup of venues, this year inspired by the ‘local heroes’ on the bronze plaques recently installed along Discovery Walk at Dundee Waterfront.
+Read more about the Discovery Walk project here.

-Attendees on the 2016 Learning Journey will enjoy a talk and tour at the following venues:
+The 40 attendees on the Learning Journey enjoyed a talk and a tour at the following venues:

 - Discovery Walk at Dundee Waterfront